zalsafwani/thesis/README.md

 - The second aim of the project is to implement a full documented pipeline to reproduce 16S rRNA microbiome sequencing data analysis in humans.
 - The third aim of the project is to validate the reproducibility of the pipeline by running a public human dataset through it BioProject ID: PRJNA743150, and SRA Study: SRP326567.

-## Detalied steps are avalible in the steps.txt file.
+## Detalied steps in how to run the pipeline is avalible in the steps.txt file.